HenrikJoreteg/human-javascript/ch06 - models.md

 var WidgetCollection = require('models/widgets');

-// assume this is the app's entry point module.exports = {
+// Assume this is the app's entry point module.exports = {
   blastoff: function () {
-    // creating our one global that holds the app window.app = this;
+    // Creating our one global that holds the app window.app = this;

-    // attach our widget collection here
+    // Attach our widget collection here
     this.widgets = new WidgetCollection();
-    // assumes you've got things set up so
+    // Assumes you've got things set up so
     // this will do an AJAX (or some other type) call
     // and populate the collection.
     this.widgets.fetch();